meshwave65/Multiflow-Turbulence/README.md

 *   `/docs`: Project documentation.

 ## License

-This work is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)**.
+This work is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)** license.

+All content in this repository—including code, figures, synthetic data, documentation, and other materials—is licensed under **CC-BY-NC-SA 4.0**.

+This means you can use, modify, and redistribute the material, **provided that**:
+- you give appropriate attribution,
+- you do not use it for commercial purposes,
+- you share any derivatives under the **same license**.
 ---
 ---